akaseahawk/ArtOfDataScience2016/Draft/questions.md

 - What do we consider outliers?
 What do they represent?
 How are we going to handle outliers?
 - What is the set of (x, y, z) removing outliers?
 How does removing outliers change our current statistical results regarding the synapse density.
 - What is the statistical significance of our PMF model?
+- What is the correlation between synapse number and the unmasked value?

 #Inferential